Bill & Peter's Bogus Journey: Cultural references

 The title of this episode is a reference to 1991 film Bill & Ted's Bogus Journey.
 While Peter and Bill are hanging out at Chuck E. Cheese's, they play Dance Dance Revolution.
-We see a toilet-training instructional video narrated by comedian and actor Roy Scheider.
+A toilet-training instructional video is featured, narrated by comedian and actor Roy Scheider.
 Former President of the United States Bill Clinton was parodied in this episode.
 His request for a cigar after sleeping with Lois references his affair with Monica Lewinsky.
-We see amateur writers working at a Starbucks.
+Amateur writers are seen working at a Starbucks.

 Reception

 In a slight decrease from the previous week, the episode was viewed in 8.05 million homes in its original airing, according to Nielsen ratings.
 The episode also acquired a 2.8 rating in the 18-49 demographic, being slightly edged out by The Simpsons.

 This episode received yet more negative reception from the frequent critic Parents Television Council (PTC), calling it the "worst TV show of the week" for August 10, 2007.
 PTC said that the episode "treated audiences to another half-hour of the most depraved and disrespectful programming imaginable."
 IGN's Ahsan Haque wrote, "'Bill and Peter's Bogus Journey' has a few truly hilarious moments, but the main storyline ends up taking a backseat to an overabundance of unfunny manatee jokes," concluding to give the episode a final rating of 7.1 out of 10.